Archdiocese of Milan: Present leadership

 As of 7 July 2017, the current Metropolitan Archbishop of Milan is Archbishop Mario Enrico Delpini, who has been serving since his appointment by Pope Francis, having served previously as the Vicar-General and the Auxiliary Bishop of Milan.
 Delpini had succeeded the retiring Cardinal Angelo Scola, who had been in office since 2011 and had been a possible papabile.

 Archbishop Delpini is assisted by four Auxiliary Bishops: Erminio De Scalzi, Luigi Stucchi, Franco Agnesi, and Paolo Martinelli.
 The resignations of Stucchi and De Scalzi were accepted by Pope Francis on 30 April 2020.
 That same day, he appointed Giovanni Raimondi and Giuseppe Vegezzi as auxiliary bishops.

 Seminaries

-The Seminary of the archdiocese has the principal see in Venegono Inferiore.

-The minor seminary were located in Seveso.
+The Seminary of the archdiocese has the principal seat in Venegono Inferiore.
+The minor seminary is located in Seveso.

 Bishops and archbishops

-A list of the bishops and archbishops of Milan is engraved in plaque in the South nave of the Cathedral of Milan, but such list contains some historical errors.
-The data here below follow the work of Eugenio Cazzani.
+A list of the bishops and archbishops of Milan is engraved on a plaque in the South nave of the Cathedral of Milan, but that list contains historical errors.
+The list below follows the work of Eugenio Cazzani.